 Where were you that day?

 ***this blog entry was written September 11, 2011 on the 10 year anniversary of the attacks.
 But also.
-After 2 years of weekly marriage counseling, summer 2011 was also the end of my first marriage, with official divorce coming shortly after.
-I suppose I was filled with melancholy and memories, sadness and disbelief, still working through some stuff, as I wrote this entry.
-So I wrote of 9/11, but the end of my first marriage (I’ve since been happily remarried) helps explains those first two seemingly rambling and out of place paragraphs.
-After re reading it, I decided to keep those paragraphs in because in keeping with the spirit of “my bleeding ink”, and with the quote in my header, I felt I had to stay true to my real thoughts, even if they did seem strange and out of place to those who had no idea what I was going through at the time.
+After 2 years of weekly marriage counseling, summer 2011 was the end of my first marriage, with official divorce coming shortly after.
+I suppose I was filled with melancholy and memories, sadness and disbelief, still working through some stuff as I wrote this entry.
+So I wrote of 9/11, but the end of my first marriage (I’ve since been happily remarried) was also on my mind.
+After re reading it, I decided to keep those paragraphs, because in keeping with the spirit of “my bleeding ink”, and with the quote in my header, I felt I had to stay true to my real thoughts, even if they did seem strange and out of place to those reading this and who had no idea what I was going through at the time.